-2.4.5 What to do if a checker issues a warning about your code annotations that accurately describe the intended behavior of the software - don't write inaccurate annotations just for the purpose of eliminating type-checker warnings.
+2.4.5 What to do if a checker issues a warning about your code

 When you run a type-checker on your code, it is likely to issue warnings or errors.
 Don't panic!
 If you have trouble understanding a Checker Framework warning message, you can search for its text in this manual.
 There are three general causes for the warnings: